THE SATOR SQUARE

 Later, in the fourth century, someone in Egypt wrote it on papyrus and wore it in an amulet around the neck.
 Then it appears in Italy, on an Abbey door, and in France, on an eighth-century Bible.
 In Norway it was written in runes.
 It even reached faraway Ethiopia, where it became the names of the five wounds of Jesus: SADOR, ALADOR, DANET, ADERA, RODAS.
 And, since medieval times, it has often appeared in books of charms and spells.

 But interest in the SATOR square multiplied when archaeologists found three examples of it in the towns destroyed by the eruption of Vesuvius.
 In Pompeii, they found one on a column beside the city’s Grand Palace.
 They found another on a wall in the house of Publio Paquio Proculo in Via Dell’ Abbondanza.
 And, in nearby Herculaneum, they found it etched on the pillar of a wrestling school.
-These finds showed that the SATOR square existed before August AD 79, the year when volcanic ash engulfed these cities and they lay undiscovered until the nineteenth century.
+These finds showed that the SATOR square was already popular before August AD 79, the year when volcanic ash engulfed these cities and they lay undiscovered until the nineteenth century.

 MEANING OF THE SATOR SQUARE